New to Bitbucket Cloud? Check out our get started guides for new users.

 When you return to the Commits list, you'll now see the mapped user account next to the commit.

-You may need to clear your cache for the mapped user account to display properly.
+You may need to clear your browser cache for the mapped user account to display properly.